 This is not a comprehensive guide to PyTorch.
 Refer to the PyTorch website.

-PyTorch is included in Databricks Runtime 5.1 ML and above, a machine learning runtime that provides a ready-to-go environment for machine learning and data science.
-Instead of installing PyTorch using the instructions below, you can simply create a cluster using Databricks Runtime ML.
+PyTorch is included in Databricks Runtime 5.1 ML Beta and above.
+You can create a cluster using Databricks Runtime ML and start using PyTorch.
 See Overview of Databricks Runtime for Machine Learning.

 - Python 2: